How to Make Iced Sun Tea

 Is There Vitamin D in Sun Tea?

 Vitamin D, also known as the sunshine vitamin, is an essential vitamin provided by the sun or by certain foods or by supplements.
 Even though sun tea is made by leaving tea to brew in the sunshine, it will not become fortified with vitamin D and so, unfortunately it isn’t a source of vitamin D. Some foods such as mushrooms, can soak up the sunshine and will provide vitamin D. Hooray for mushrooms!
-Did you know that you can also use mushrooms in this wonderful mushroom tea.

 Can you Make Sun Tea in a Plastic Jar?